sinclairzx81/sidewinder/libs/client/readme.md

 ## WebClient

-The `WebClient` connects to `WebService` implementations.
+The WebClient connects to WebService server implementations.
 This client type communicates over Http and supports uni-directional request / response calling patterns only.
 The `WebService` client provides two methods, `call()` and `send()`.
 The first argument is the name of the method to call, with subsequent arguments passed as parameters to the remote function.

 <details>
 <summary>Contract</summary>